 Talk about digital money when you teach your children about spending

 Young children still like playing at shopping and having toy tills and imaginary shops.
 Try including role playing games with different types of spending to help them to understand that money can take lots of forms.

-- Set the ground rules.
 If your child wants to shop online or start using digital payments, make sure you set the rules and boundaries so they know what’s OK with you and equally what isn’t.
-You can give them a limit of how much are they allowed to spend, and what on.
+You can give them a limit of how much they’re allowed to spend, and what on.
 Your ground rules might mean they should always put their potential purchases in an online wish list or basket for you to review and approve before they actually buy them.

 Parent Zone acknowledges Visa Europe's support in enabling us to deliver these resources.

 The advice published on Parent Info is provided by independent experts in their field and not necessarily the views of Parent Zone or CEOP.